lta4/Unit-Project-2/project-worksheet.md

-# Project Overview
+# Star Wars Universe
 ## Project Links
 - [Github Repo link](https://github.com/lta4/Unit-Project-2.git)
 - [add your deployment link]()
 ## Project Description
 Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.
 ## API
-For this project I plan to make a detailed list of Star Wars characters.
-It will include both the good and the bad in random order.
-A card will show the charcters details with a navigation bar with forwarding links to certain areas in the site.
+For this project I plan to make a (random) detailed list of Star Wars characters.
+It will include both the good and the bad in random orders.
+A card will show the characters details.
+A  navigation bar with forwarding links to certain areas in the site.

 ```